-A black cubic zirconia will simulate a diamond of the same colour to a near exact degree.
+Black cubic zirconia will simulate a diamond of the same colour to a near-exact degree.
 It will also perform in a similar way.
-One advice when getting a cubic zirconia engagement ring would be to spend a little more money on the setting of the ring.
-This will make your ring more valuable, and even if you have to replace the center stone later on, the setting of the ring will remain the same for ages.
+One piece of advice when getting a cubic zirconia engagement ring would be to spend a little more money on the setting of the ring.
+This will make your ring more valuable, and even if you have to replace the centre stone, later on, the setting of the ring will remain the same for ages.

 6. Black moissanite engagement ring

 Moissanite is a very popular diamond simulant.
 If you want a diamond without having to worry about the hole it will create in your bank account, choose moissanite.
 This diamond stimulant also does not come with the ethical concerns of buying a mined diamond.
 And lastly, compared to a diamond, moissanite is quite inexpensive, even if it is not as cheap as cubic zirconia.They are extremely rare stones, and many people believe that natural moissanite came to the surface of the earth from outer space via an asteroid.
 The supply of naturally formed moissanite is quite low, that is why almost all the moissanite stones used in jewellery are created in the lab.

 The hardness rating of a moissanite is quite high, that is, it is 9.25, making it the second most durable stone in the industry after diamonds.
 Black moissanite also looks quite similar to black diamonds, and it has the same rainbow effect as seen in black diamonds when they are placed under sunlight.

 Here is a comparison table for black moissanite and black diamonds: